pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 ## KOGA SPLIT

-Walk out of his house, then Fly to Celadon (D1).
+Walk out of his house, then Fly (D1) to Celadon.

 Take the center.